 Definition of nominal scale.
-A nominal scale is a scale that classifies the various values of the variable into categories.
+A nominal scale is a scale that classifies values of a variable into categories.
 These categories have names, or possibly numbers, associated with them.

 In the case where numbers are given to values of a nominal scale, the numbers are usually arbitrary and represent no more than codes for classifying and storing the data.